Baseball field: Pitcher's mound

-A higher mound generally favors the pitcher and teams which emphasized pitching, such as the Los Angeles Dodgers, would have a slightly higher mound.
+A higher mound generally favors the pitcher, and teams that emphasize pitching (such as the Los Angeles Dodgers) will favor a slightly higher mound.
 With the height advantage, the pitcher gains more leverage and can put more downward velocity on the ball, making it more difficult for the batter to strike the ball squarely with the bat.
 After 1968, known among baseball historians as "the year of the pitcher", the official height of the mound was lowered from 15 to 10 in in an attempt to "increase the batting" once again.

 A pitcher's mound is difficult for groundskeepers to maintain.
 Usually before every game it is watered down to keep the dust from spreading.
 On youth and amateur baseball fields, the mound may be much different from the rule book definition due to erosion and repair attempts.
 Even in the major leagues, each mound gains its own character, as pitchers are allowed to kick away pieces of dirt in their way, thereby sculpting the mound a bit to their preference.

 The pitcher may keep a rosin bag on the rear of the mound to dry off their hands.
 Major League Baseball teams are also permitted cleat cleaners on the back of the mound.
 This may be a flat grate-style plate, or simply a hand tool such as a piece of wood used to remove mud and dirt from cleats.
 These items are allowed to remain on the backside of the mound at the discretion of the umpire, thus reducing the probability that they will affect a live play.